jeffjunzhang/iccad_job_fair/index.md

 **Announcement**:
 <!--* We are now having XXX job openings from our company participants!-->
 * Our in-person meetings are <u> Nov.
 1st (Tuesday) 5:30 PM PT </u>!
   Updated Location: <u> <b>Pavilion</b>, SAN DIEGO MISSION BAY RESORT</u>.
-Join and enjoy the dinner from ACM SIGDA :)
+Bring your CVs and enjoy the dinner from ACM SIGDA :)
 * We are planning to have an online session on Nov.
-2nd!
+2nd.
+Zoom link will be posted soon!
+* Please submit your CVs ASAP!
 <!--* Join our [email list](https://groups.google.com/) to get notified of the new job openings every week! -->

 ACM SIGDA and IEEE CEDA will be holding their annual (1st) EDA job fair at the [2022 International Conference on Computer-Aided Design (ICCAD)](https://iccad.com) conference, in-person, <b> on November 1st (5:30 PM—7:30 PM PST) </b> in San Diego CA, as well as online, on November 2nd (6:00—7:00 AM PST).
 The job fair is open to all attendees of the ICCAD conference.
 Attendees are encouraged to submit a CV or résum‌é for circulation beforehand.